Cyber Threat Hunting vs Incident Response: What’s the Difference?

 Learn Which Approach Is Best for Your Organization.

-In today’s cyber world, threats are constantly lurking around every corner.
-As a result, businesses need to adapt and find the best approach to protect their networks and data from potential attacks.
+Businesses need to adapt and find the best approach to protect their networks and data from potential attacks.
 That’s where threat hunting and incident response come into play.
-While both terms may seem interchangeable at first glance, they are, in fact, quite different.

 What Is Cyber Threat Hunting?